-We understand that it is important that LSEAT's staff and Trustees consider sexual harassment in broad terms and recognise that sexual harassment creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and provide an environment that may lead to sexual violence.
+We understand that it is important that LSEAT's staff and Trustees recognise that sexual harassment creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and provide an environment that may lead to sexual violence.

-Purpose and Aim
+Aim

-Children and young people may be harmful to one another in a number of ways which would be classified as peer on peer abuse.
-The purpose of this policy is to explore the many forms of peer on peer abuse and include a planned and supportive response to the issues.
+Children and young people may be harmful to one another in a number of ways which would be classified as child-on-child abuse.
+The purpose of this policy is to explore the many forms of child-on-child abuse and include a planned and supportive response to the issues.